+TRIGGER OUTPUTS

-TRIGGER OUTPUTS The control panel contains four programmable outputs.
+The control panel contains four programmable outputs.
 These utilization of these outputs are selectable within the programming sequence (questions 29 & 30).
 In order to connect devices to the triggers use connector XL4612TC (trigger cable).
-The output triggers supply 12VDC at 50mA.
 Trigger outputs are switched negative.

 The trigger output labeled VBELL is an unregulated power supply.
 This output is protected by the BELL fuse and should only be used with devices requiring constant unregulated voltage (12VDC).
+For UL installations, the trigger outputs shall be connected to devices rated to operate over the range from 10.1 -14.0VDC at 50mA.
+The connected devices shall be mounted within 20 feet of the system or with the connection completed with a dedicated, grounding circuit.

-BACKUP BATTERY: The RED(+) and BLACK(-) flying leads must be connected to a 12 VDC 4-6AH GELL CELL, to serve as backup power in the event of AC loss.
+BACKUP BATTERY The RED(+) and BLACK(-) flying leads must be connected to a 12 VDC 4-6AH GEL CELL, to serve as backup power in the event of AC loss.